hrmainland/coding-problems/Coding Problems.md

 > [Find longest string of 1s after deleting a single element](https://leetcode.com/problems/longest-subarray-of-1s-after-deleting-one-element/description/)
 ___

 Use a sliding window when you're asked to find the maximum of something over an array using consecutive elements.
-Ie. the maximum consecutive string of 1s or the maximum average of consecutive elements
+Ie. the maximum consecutive string of 1s or the maximum average of consecutive elements.

 #### Approach
 1. Create left and right pointers at 0